SpektraSystems/Red-Hat-Modernize-Apps/lab2.md

 mvn clean package
 ~~~

-or use the command palette to build your apps

-> **Commands** are script-like instructions that are injected into the workspace machine for execution.
-Commands are saved in the configuration storage of your workspace and are part of any workspace export. **The command palette** allows to quickly select a command to be executed.
-To call the command palette from the keyboard hit `<shift+F10>`, or click on the burger icon on the top right of your browser and then use the cursor keys to navigate and enter to execute the command.

 If builds successfully (you will see `BUILD SUCCESS`), then let's move on to the next issue!
 If it does not compile,
 verify you made all the changes correctly and try the build again.